Anthony1861993/Beachbody-Internship/README.md

 + Utilized MAMP to manage files locally.
 + Created a Github account and used it to make a branch and worked on that branch before committing all the changes to the master branch.

+The PubNub project:
++	Utilized PubNub – a realtime messaging service – to save a user’s place within a video across multiple devices
++	Utilized MAMP – a website editing software – to manage Beachbody website locally
++	Implemented the project in JavaScript and HTML (~300 lines)